 Travel to Nepal and you can explore eight of the ten highest mountains in the world – Mount Everest being the most famous.
 Thousands of people do, in fact, trek to Everest Base Camp each year.

-In December, 2017, we embarked upon a 21-day, self-guided trek through the Himalayan mountain range of north-eastern Nepal that would leave us breathless – not only from the elevation gain but even more so from the incredible views.
+We embarked upon our own 21-day, self-guided trek through the Himalayan mountain range of north-eastern Nepal, which left us breathless – not only from the elevation gain but even more so from the incredible views.
 Every corner we turned presented a unique jaw-dropping panorama, from lush green valleys and terraced farmland to epic snow-covered Himalayan peaks.

 Most people who trek in the Khumbu valley of Nepal are on their way to Everest Base Camp to sleep in the shadow of the tallest mountain in the world.

-Being the adventurers that we are, we decided to take a road less traveled – the Gokyo Ri trek – the “other Everest” route for trekkers.
+Being the adventurers that we are, we decided, however, to take a road less traveled – the Gokyo Ri trek – the “other Everest” route for trekkers.

 Gokyo Lakes trek: